Democratic watchman. (Bellefonte, Pa.) 1855-1940, November 01, 1889, Image 1

 to buy such votes that are purchas-

-able on eleciion day.
+able on election day.

 To further cover up their work Gen.

-Hastings has kept himself oft the
+HastinGs has kept himself off the

 streets and hid away as much as possi-